23danielsuh/Senior-Project/README.md

 For sake of git workflow in PRs

-[subtask branch] --> develop (review branch) --> main
+[subtask branch] --> main (review branch) --> master

-Create any subtask branch from develop as it is likely commits ahead of main
+Create any subtask branch from main as it is likely commits ahead of master